wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Report and notify on cost optimization</strong> - Configure AWS Budgets to provide notifications on cost and usage against targets.
 Have regular meetings to analyze this workload’s cost efficiency and to promote cost aware culture.

    * <strong>Monitor cost proactively</strong> - Implement tooling and dashboards to monitor cost proactively for the workload.
 Do not just look at costs and categories when you receive notifications.
-This helps to identify positive trends and promote them throughout your organization.
+This helps to identify positive trends and promote them throughout the organization.

    * <strong>Keep up to date with new service releases</strong> - Consult regularly with experts or APN Partners to consider which services and features provide lower cost.
 Review AWS blogs and other information sources.

 2. How do you govern usage?

-   * <strong>Develop policies based on your organization requirements</strong> - Develop policies that define how resources are managed by your organization.
+   * <strong>Develop policies based on organization requirements</strong> - Develop policies that define how resources are managed by the organization.
 Policies should cover cost aspects of resources and workloads, including creation, modification and decommission over the resource lifetime.

-   * <strong>Implement both cost and usage goals for your workload</strong> - Goals provide direction to your organization on cost and usage, and targets provide measurable outcomes for your workloads.
+   * <strong>Implement both cost and usage goals for each workload</strong> - Goals provide direction to the organization on cost and usage, and targets provide measurable outcomes for each workload.

-   * <strong>Implement an account structure</strong> that maps to your organization.
-This assists in allocating and managing costs throughout your organization.
+   * <strong>Implement an account structure</strong> that maps to the organization.
+This assists in allocating and managing costs throughout the organization.

-   * <strong>Implement groups and roles</strong> that align to your policies and control who can create, modify, or decommission instances and resources in each group.
+   * <strong>Implement groups and roles</strong> that align to policies and control who can create, modify, or decommission instances and resources in each group.
 For example, implement development, test, and production groups.
 This applies to AWS services and third-party solutions.

    * <strong>Implement cost controls</strong> based on organization policies and defined groups and roles.
 These ensure that costs are only incurred as defined by organization requirements: for example, control access to regions or resource types with IAM policies.